Waco Moms and Dads, please join me in giving a big virtual hug to Dolly Parton’s Imagination Library of Waco.

 The Facebook premier benefits the Imagination Library affiliates, including Waco.

-“We hope to be able to open enrollment in December with an anticipated first book delivery in February,” Kevin explains.
+“We opened enrollment in December, and our first book delivery happened in February,” Kevin explains.

-Individuals will be able to register their children online and in-person at several community partners, including Ascension Providence Labor & Delivery, Waco-McLennan County libraries, and Waco-area doctors’ offices.”
+Individuals can register their children online and in-person at several community partners, including Ascension Providence Labor & Delivery, Waco-McLennan County libraries, and Waco-area doctors’ offices.”

 The Dolly Parton Imagination Library of Waco Board Members are Kevin Baker, Dr. Noelle Baker, Nelson Castro, Dedra Davis, Courtney Scheaf, and Kate Whalen.